 What does public charge mean?

 Public charge is the term used by immigration officials to refer to people who primarily rely on government cash assistance to support their cost of day-to-day living.
 Today, this includes programs such as Temporary Assistance for Need Families (TANF) or assistance for long-term nursing home care.

 There is a possibility that some health, nutrition, and housing assistance programs might be added to this list.
 These include non-emergency Medicaid (called Medi-Cal in California), Medicare Part D Low-income Subsidy (which helps low-income seniors afford prescription drug coverage), Supplemental Nutrition Assistance Program (SNAP) or food stamps (called CalFresh in California), Section 8 housing vouchers and subsidized public housing.

 President Trump’s anti-immigrant attacks put families in danger.
 But immigrant families, advocates, and everyone can take action to fight back.
-It can be as simple as sharing your story.
-You could also become a member of the Protecting Immigrant Families campaign.
+Opportunities include sharing your story, staying informed through the Protecting Immigrant Families campaign or following @kidspartnership for updates.
 Whoever you are, wherever you are, click here to learn ways to make a difference.
-To make it easier for your team to promote the Protecting Immigrant Families Campaign website, they’ve created a comprehensive digital toolkit for Facebook, Twitter, and Instagram — complete with 1) sample social media, 2) graphics, and 3) a sample e-blast for your email lists.

 What would you do if you had to choose between providing your children with food and health care and keeping your family together?
 Millions of families may be faced with this choice very soon if we don’t act now.
 The federal government is rumored to propose changes to a longstanding federal immigration rule about “public charge.”